experimaestro/experimaestro-python/docs/experiments/config.md

 ## Deprecating a configuration or attributes

-When a configuration is moved (or equivalently its `__xpmid__` changed), its signature changes, and thus the same tasks can be run twice.
+When a configuration is moved to another module (or equivalently its `__xpmid__` changed), its signature changes, and thus the same tasks could be run twice.
 To avoid this, use the `@deprecate` annotation.

 !!! example